wasteology/Incoming-Bills-Dashboard/README.md

 ### Purpose

-The Invoice Volume Dashboard provides visibility into the daily inbound invoice count.
+The Invoice Volume Dashboard simply provides visibility into the daily inbound invoice count (# of dailiy invoices parsed through GCP, today -1).
 The dashboard shows daily volume against average daily average, monthly volume by hauler, and surfaces the haulers who demonstrate a 25% drop in volume month over month.

 ---